Malcolm Centre Mixed-Use Building on 56 Street

 How Can You Provide Your Input

-Feedback submitted to this page will not be posted publicly.
-Please note that while the online survey closes on this date, you can still reach out to planning staff at development@delta.ca with any questions or comments with regards to the proposal.
-Comments provided at this time will still be included in the public comment consultation summary provided to Council.
+Please note, while the online survey has closed you can still reach out to planning staff with any questions or comments with regards to the proposal via phone or email with the contact information provided on this webpage.
+Comments provided at this time will still be included in the public consultation summary provided to Council.

-• Now that you've reviewed the application, it's time to submit your comments.
+Now that you've reviewed the application, it's time to submit your comments.
 What are your thoughts on the proposal?
 You may want to consider:

 • How the proposal affects immediate surroundings